vlayer-xyz/vlayer/book/src/web-proof/redaction.md

 ## Security model

-A current limitation of the redaction process is that it is not aware of HTTP semantics.
+The limitation of the current redaction process is that it does not incorporate HTTP semantics.

 Redaction in TLSN works at the level of byte ranges.
 For example: